arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-opta-modbus-tcp/content.md

 ![Modbus Device Configuration 1](assets/modbus-device.png)

-On the `Generic Modbus_1` device settings, enter the Server IP, the Portenta Machine Control One.
+On the `Generic Modbus_1` device settings, enter the Server IP, the one from the Portenta Machine Control.

 ![Modbus Device Configuration 2](assets/modbus-device-2.png)

-Right-click on the device and add the FC-04 Modbus function that will let us read the server input registers.
+Right-click on the device and add the **FC-04 Modbus** function that will let us read the server input registers.

 ![Modbus Device Configuration 3](assets/modbus-device-3.png)